bertocarl/quiz-board/README.md

 -The processed input is output as results and output in percentage score.

-## Deployment
-To deploy the pages and view the uploaded changes of the index.html file we go to the original repository: https://bertocarl.github.io/quiz-board

--Click the environment link on the page and click the deployment to be able to view the changes on your browser of the uploaded work.

 ## Known Bugs
-There are no known bugs at the moment but kindly feel free to contact me via github:https://github.com/bertocarl
+There are no known bugs at the moment but kindly feel free to contact me via gmail : aomware@gmail.com

-## Technologies used
-The program is written using HTML, CSS and JavaScript languages and in the project I have used error handling functions in JavaScript to reduce chances of errors while tracking for an accurate answer.
-The results are also displayed in percentage form.

 ## Support
 For support kindly find me on github with the following link:https://github.com/bertocarl/quiz-board and kindly feel free to share your contributions to the application and also modifying the code.